ArchipelagoMW/Archipelago/worlds/kh1/docs/kh1_en.md

 ### Where do I get a YAML file?

-you can customize your settings by visiting the [Kingdom Hearts RE Chain of Memories Settings Page](/games/Kingdom%20Hearts%20RE%20Chain%20of%20Memories/player-settings).
+you can customize your settings by visiting the [Kingdom Hearts Settings Page](/games/Kingdom%20Hearts/player-settings).

 ## Connect to the MultiServer

+For first-time players, it is recommended to open your KH1 Client first before opening the game.

-On the title screen, open your KHRECOM Client and connect to your MultiServer.
+On the title screen, open your KH1 Client and connect to your MultiServer.